VoidXia/SJTU_Classtable_grabber/README.md

 - [X] Draw the ClassTable using *tkinter*.

-- [ ] Write a setup program using *setuptools* for auto package installation.
+- [ ] Write a setup program using *setuptools* for auto package installation / confirmation.

 - [ ] Switch from *selenium* to *requests*.